 Angioedema can cause alarming swelling in the mucous membrane of the lips, mouth, gut, genitals, or throat.
 The swelling usually goes down within a day, but very rarely it interferes with breathing and requires emergency treatment.
-If you experience hives that are associated with dizziness, difficulty breathing, or throat swelling, get immediate medical attention.
+If you experience hives that are associated with dizziness, difficulty breathing, throat swelling, angioedema, fever or yellowing of the eyes or skin, get immediate medical attention.

 If you have chronic hives, your doctor will probably examine you for signs of other medical problems that can cause hives to appear, such as lupus and rheumatoid arthritis.
 Your doctor may ask for routine tests for these conditions.

 Prevention is the best treatment for hives.
 If you or your doctor can discover what’s causing the rash, you can avoid that trigger in the future.
 It may be something obvious, but it’s possible that you’ll never find out.

 The itching of hives can usually be rapidly relieved with antihistamines like hydroxyzine* or diphenhydramine.
 These antihistamines tend to cause drowsiness.
 Other less sedating antihistamines (such as desloratadine, cetirizine, loratadine, or fexofenadine) may also be used for chronic hives or if acute hives last for more than 24 to 48 hours.